 This was an intermediate flight to ensure additional safety before going forward for a crewed flight.
 The purpose of the AS-203 flight was to investigate the effects of weightlessness on the liquid hydrogen fuel during flight.
 The tank was equipped with 88 sensors and two TV cameras to record the fuel’s behavior.

 AS-204 (Apollo 1) – The first planned crewed flight scheduled to launch on February 21, 1967.
 The mission never flew.
-A cabin fire during a rehearsal test killed all the three crew members.
+A cabin fire during a rehearsal test killed all three crew members.
 The ignition source of the fire was determined to be electrical, and the fire spread rapidly due to combustible nylon material, and the high pressure, pure oxygen cabin atmosphere.
-Rescue was prevented by the plug door hatch, which could not be opened against the internal pressure of the cabin.
+The rescue was prevented by the plug door hatch, which could not be opened against the internal pressure of the cabin.
 Because the rocket was unfueled, the test had not been considered hazardous, and emergency preparedness for it was poor.

-Apollo 4 – This was the first flight of Saturn V rocket.
+Apollo 4 – This was the first flight of the Saturn V rocket.
 It successfully demonstrated third stage restart and tested the command module heat shield at lunar re-entry speeds.